sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

    - **VM Size** - Choose the appropriate size of the VM from the dropdown options.

-   - Leave the rest of the parameter values (artifacts and Location) as is and accept the terms and conditions before clicking on Purchase
+   - Leave the rest of the parameter values (artifacts and Location) as is and accept the terms and conditions before clicking on **Purchase**

 ## Deployment Time

-The deployment takes less than 10 minutes to complete.
+The deployment takes approximately 10 minutes to complete.

 ## Validation Steps